 For just below $200, you can get a 24″ 1080p 144Hz IPS gaming monitor such as the AOC 24G2 or the Acer VG240YP.
 Since these models have smaller screens, you will get a higher pixel density and therefore a sharper and clearer image.

-However, they don’t have as fast response time, but if you’re a casual FPS gamer or don’t play many competitive games, this won’t be an issue.
+However, they don’t have as rapid response time, but if you’re a casual FPS gamer or don’t play many competitive games, this won’t be an issue.

 Note that the Acer VG271 (VG271 P) and the Acer VG270 (VG270 P) are identical monitors, they’re just sold in different regions.

 Overall, the Acer VG271 is a great 1080p 144Hz gaming monitor with fast response time (with Extreme overdrive) and gorgeous colors if you don’t mind its low pixel density.

 Acer VG271 Specifications